oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

     - The certificate associated with the signature must be present in the database to verify the validity of the signature.

 - **Certificate Retention for Historical Data**:
     - Even if a certificate expires, it must remain in the database until all rows signed with it are deleted.
-This ensures that historical rows can still be verified.
+This ensures that digital signatures on historical rows can still be verified.

 - **Multi-User Scenarios**:
     - Certificates allow different users or systems to sign and verify rows independently.
 Each certificate is uniquely identified with a **Global Unique Identifier (GUID)**, enabling clear ownership and usage tracking.